jotix16/Dynamic-3DGS-Viewer/README.md

    ![image](https://github.com/SJoJoK/3DGStreamViewer/assets/50450335/3e4c437a-ba1e-40f8-b022-3e88090b2a97)

-5. Click `laod FVV` and choose the directory where you unzip the FVV
+5. Click `load FVV` and choose the directory where you unzip the FVV

 6. Click `Step` to step into next frame, click `Play` or `Pause` to play or pause the FVV, and click `Reset` to get back to Frame 0